Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-10/README.md

 Phaser is a library for making games in JS.

 Phaser is pretty sophisticated it takes all of the objects you migth have created in the break out game, expands on them.

-Pahser uses canvas to render objects to the screen.
-Pahser breaks all of the common tasks into classes that cna be reused.
+Phaser uses canvas to render objects to the screen.
+Phaser breaks all of the common tasks into classes that can be reused.

 ## Getting started